RudyWilliams/Portfolio/README.md

 - extensive work with the pandas library
 - independent research and development

-In my current Data Analyst role I have to produce monthly reports that show a "snapshot" of the different programs we have at our non-profit.
-Prior to my arrival these reports were generated with a fair amount of human effort.
-A lot of the work put on the analyst involved transforming data.
+In my current Data Analyst role, I have to produce monthly reports that show a "snapshot" of the different programs we have at our non-profit.
+Prior to my arrival, these reports were generated with a fair amount of human effort.
+A lot of the work put on the prior analyst involved transforming data.
 The process involved using a combination of Access and Excel.
 I wrote this software to do the job of crunching the numbers and running the necessary analysis to save myself, and any future analysts, the headache of jumping between tools and having to manually make transformations.

-I saw a great opportunity to update how my organization was processing data and gradually began to work on the application with whatever time I had between different projects.
-No ML or advanced analytics is used in the software but it gave me good experience with creating a full application rather than just a single Python script.
+I saw a great opportunity to update how my organization was processing data and gradually began to work on the application with the time I had between different projects.
+No ML or advanced analytics is used in the software, but it gave me good experience with creating a full application rather than just a single Python script.
 I had to consider software design, useability, and testing.

-The application is not perfect.
-I know there are some things (especially in terms of consistency, and I have not profiled the code) that need to be revisited, but I have not had the time to yet.
-It also would have been nice to have a senior developer to mentor me, but that is not this type of organization; if I was going to build this, it was going to be me, documentation, and Google.
-Nonetheless,  the tests pass and the results are generated much faster than a human could return results.
+The application is not perfect, but I am incrementally introducing new features and updating old features to better solve business needs.
+I am constantly learning more about software development as this project grows.

 ## Capstone Project (Computer Vision x ML)